yairm210/Unciv/Mods.md

 These images are built (at runtime) into a single image with an 'altas', so if you see "game.atlas" and "game.png" files being generated, now you know what for.

 In order to remove objects from the game, you'll need to create a ModOptions file in the `/jsons` subfolder - there's an example [here](https://github.com/yairm210/Unciv-mod-example/blob/master/Removing%20Things/jsons/ModOptions.json)

+In a base ruleset mod, ALL the original objects are removed - this is done by adding a `"isBaseRuleset":true` configuration to your modOptions file, [like so](https://github.com/k4zoo/Civilization-6-Mod/blob/master/jsons/ModOptions.json)

 For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the Example-Aliens-Mod and put it in a `/mods` folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Aliens as a playable civilization!